Skip to main content

 The reason is that the server does not adopt these settings for certain fields in the report, and the configuration alone only allows a single font for PDF export.

-1. Creating a Font Extension
+Step 1: Create a Font Extension

 Invalid font.xml Example